tytydraco/yessleep/out/A_now_deleted_YouTube_video_exists_called_Walking_through_Aokigahara_forest_at_night__No_talking_4D_I_wasnt_expecting_the_footage_to_have_guests.md

 I recognised it.

 “What is this?”
 Noah picked up the same sign with, “Home Sweet Home.” in colourful italics.
-He turned around, his lips curling into a smile.
+He turned to face the others, his lips curling into a smile.
 “Hey, so when I turn 25, will I automatically just start to like these?”
 He waved the sign mockingly.

 “No.” The third guy said through a mouthful of drink.
 He shot Noah a spiteful smile.
 “You’re a Gen Z. You’ll never change.”